 Emma Prusch Farm Park barn — San Jose, CA

-Good to know: playgrounds, farm animals, heritage orchard, pollinator gardens, free-roaming chickens, peacocks, large barn, kite flying area.
+Good to know: playgrounds, farm animals, heritage orchard, pollinator gardens, free-roaming chickens, peacocks.

 Parent tip: The peacocks are bolder in the morning and will sometimes approach visitors — exciting for older kids, startling for toddlers.
 Build in time to wander the heritage orchard; the trees are labeled.